khoeyland/04_Blood_Speckle_Imaging/README.md

   - Lowest possible frame rate (HQ) - Frame rate button to index position.
   - Medium frame rate - Frame rate button turned two (or sometimes three) steps to the right from index position.
   - Moderate frame rate - Frame rate button turned one step to the right from medium position.
-  - Maximun frame rate - Frame rate button to highest position.
+  - Maximun frame rate - Frame rate button to highest position (one step to the right from moderate position).

 In general, the BSI part of the protocol has been subject to less changes than the HFR part of the protocol.